Online dating romance scams

 Here’s how the FBI says the romance scam usually works.

-- Claims that your introduction was “destiny” or “fate,” especially early in communication.
+- Claims that your introduction was “destiny” or “fate,” especially early in communication or after just a few contacts or a short time, they profess their love or strong feelings for you.

 - Claims to be from the U.S. but is currently living, working, or traveling abroad.